When it comes to your finances, there are a lot of different numbers that you may be focused on.

 What Is Net Worth?

-Net worth is the difference between the value of what you own—your house, retirement funds, investment accounts, checking account balance, etc.—minus such liabilities as the mortgage, credit card debt and so forth.
-Net worth is an important number to keep it mind as it can help you determine just how much your debt can affect your future wealth, as well as highlight the areas you should focus on before retirement.
+Net worth is simply the difference between the value of what you own—your house, retirement funds, investment accounts, checking account balance, etc.—minus such liabilities as the mortgage, credit card debt, and so forth.
+Net worth is an important number to keep in mind as it can help you determine just how much your debt can affect your future wealth, as well as highlight the areas you should focus on before retirement.

 Calculating your net worth is as simple as its definition.
-Take a look at everything you own, including assets that will be part of your retirement plan, such as your 401(k), stocks and investments.
-Make a separate list of your outstanding balances and debt and subtract that amount from the sum of everything you own, and what’s left is your net worth.
+Take a look at everything you own, including assets that will be part of your retirement plan, such as your 401(k), stocks, and other investments.
+Make a separate list of outstanding balances you owe, including debt, and subtract that amount from the sum of everything you own, and what’s left is your net worth.